Cambridgeshire Guided Busway: Future proposals

 In October 2017 tests began with a ten-seater driverless micro bus running on the grade-separated section from Cambridge railway station to Trumpington Park and Ride.

 Further expansions to the busway itself have been proposed.

 Cambourne and West Cambridge

-The Greater Cambridge Partnership is consulting on a new busway to the west from Grange Rd (March 2019).
+In March 2019, the Greater Cambridge Partnership consulted on a new busway to the west from Grange Road.

-Southern extensions

-Cambridgeshire County Council has proposed extending the busway beyond each of the Addenbrooke's Hospital and Trumpington Park and Ride termini.
-Funding would be part of the same Transport Innovation Fund proposals.

 Newmarket Road

-During May 2012 proposals were published by the council to provide segregated bus lanes or an extended bus guideway down the central reservation of Newmarket Road, Cambridge, between Cambridge United Football Club's Abbey Stadium and East Road, Cambridge.
+In May 2012, proposals were published by the council to provide segregated bus lanes or an extended bus guideway down the central reservation of Newmarket Road, Cambridge, between Cambridge United Football Club's Abbey Stadium and East Road, Cambridge.

 Other proposals

 In connection with the Chesterton diversion, the CamLink consortium have proposed a busway from the centre of Cambridge, past Cambridge North station to Waterbeach.
 CamLink is a proposal developed by RLW Estates which is a consortium of The Royal London Group, Turnstone Estates and St John's College.

 CamToo, a transport scheme developed by a separate set of local interest groups, has also offered proposals for further expansion of the guided busway network including: